Your Guide to Visiting Washington DC Attractions

 - National Portrait Gallery – If you love history and art, the National Portrait Gallery is the place for you.
 There are 3 floors filled with influential people that have shaped America.
-From busts of Abraham Lincoln when he was president to landscape artwork that will blow your mind.
-From Quaker Furniture to the Presidents Gallery where many of the presidential portraits are on display.
-No matter if you are in DC by yourself or are visiting with a family of 4, this area attraction will suite you.
-Just a short walk from our inn, hop on the Red Line at DuPont Circle and get off 5 stops later at Gallery Place/Chinatown and you will be feet from your destination.
+There is a variety of interesting artwork, from Quaker furniture to the Presidents Gallery where many of the presidential portraits are on display.
+No matter if you are in DC by yourself or are visiting with a family, this area attraction will suite you.
+You can easily hop on the Red Line at DuPont Circle and arrive 5 stops later at Gallery Place/Chinatown.

 - Marsha Mateyka Gallery – One of DC’s leading contemporary art galleries with many paintings, sculptures, photography and art on paper on display.
 They have artists such as, William T. Wiley, Jim Sanborn, Athena Tacha, Jae Ko, and the Estates of Gene Davis and Nathan Oliveira.
 The gallery is located at 2012 R St, NW, only an 8 minute walk from us.

 Bus Service to Philadelphia & New York